Harshyadav02/Ansible-Docker-Microservices/README.md

 The application follows a microservices architecture pattern with:
 - Spring Cloud for service discovery and configuration
 - API Gateway for request routing
-- Inter-service communication through REST APIs
+- Inter-service communication through Feign client
 - Containerization using Docker
 - Infrastructure as code using Ansible